rcbop/python-geospatial/README.md

     ```bash
     docker-compose build
     ```

 2. Run the docker container:

     ```bash
     docker-compose up
     ```

 3. The API will be available at [http://localhost:8000](http://localhost:8000).

+## Running on MiniKube

+Use the scripts on the `scripts` directory to install minikube and deploy the application on a local Kubernetes cluster.

+1. Install minikube and start the cluster:

+    ```bash
+    ./scripts/minikube-install.sh
+    ```

+2. Deploy the application:

+    ```bash
+    ./scripts/minikube-deploy.sh
+    ```

+3. Access the NodePort service:

+    ```bash
+    ./scripts/minikube-access.sh
+    ```

 ## API Endpoints